dxsigm/IGME-201-2231/syllabus.md

 Assignments never submitted on myCourses, or submitted LATE without a valid excuse will receive a score of ZERO for that assignment.
 (Procrastination is not a valid excuse).
 If you feel you have a legitimate excuse, please contact the professor in **advance** of the due date either by email or during office hours.

 ### Attendance, Participation and Engagement (5%)
 Your engagement in the class will be graded based on attendance, office hour communication, and Slack and Help Dropbox activity.
-Each absence is a loss of 1 of 5 points (and thus 1% off of your final grade).
+Each class absence is a loss of 1 of 5 points (and thus 1% off of your final grade).
 Each additional absence beyond 5 is 5% off of final average.

 ### Self-Grading
 I am inviting you to participate in the grading process for the homeworks.
 Research shows that self-grading increases student learning, reflection and self-assessment of your progress.
 I will post the answers as they are due with the distribution of points for each part of the homework.
 You will need to assess your grade against these rubrics.
 I **will** check your work and give you feedback, but I will **only** adjust grades **upward**.
 I trust the evolution of your self-assessment skills, and I will add points if I think you are being too critical of yourself.